Why is my duck opening and closing it’s mouth ( why duck breath with mouth open)

 Duck is a cool and gentle domestic bird and it makes a good pet and a good farm bird, they are not mouth breathers, but you might have noticed that a particular duck of yours keep opening and closing mouth, as if it is breathing with it’s mouth, here are the reasons.

-A duck is opening and closing it’s mouth because it is hot and need to take in more air to cool down it’s body, it is stressed or it has a respiratory disease which makes it hard to breath with it’s nose alone.
+A duck can be opening and closing it’s mouth because it is hot and need to take in more air to cool down it’s body, it is stressed or it has a respiratory disease which makes it hard to breath with it’s nose alone.

 As I stated, ducks are not mouth breathers and so, does not breath through the mouth on a normal condition.